doherty100/kidzhackphilly/02-cpu-and-programs/README.md

 ## Review

-In previous lesson, we assembled a new [PC](https://en.wikipedia.org/wiki/Personal_computer) from components, then booted it and configured the [OS](https://en.wikipedia.org/wiki/Operating_system).
+In the previous lesson, we assembled a new [PC](https://en.wikipedia.org/wiki/Personal_computer) from components, then booted it and configured the [OS](https://en.wikipedia.org/wiki/Operating_system).
 We wrapped up by launching an [App](https://en.wikipedia.org/wiki/Application_software) and activating a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) subscription.

 ## Challenges